chinmayhegde/fodl/_posts/2022-01-17-representation02.md

 Previously, we visited several results that showed how (shallow) neural networks can effectively memorize training data.
 However, memorization of a finite dataset may not the end goal[^fn1].
 In the ideal case, we would like to our network to simulate a (possibly complicated) prediction function that works well on most input data points.
 Is a given architecture good enough?

 In this note we will describe the representation power of (shallow) neural networks in terms of their ability to approximate continuous functions.
-This line of work has a long and rich history (and function approximation itself, independent of the context of neural networks, is a vast body of work which we only barely touch upon).
-See here[^devore] for a recent (and fantastic) survey of this area.
+This line of work has a long and rich history.
+The field of function approximation, independent of the context of neural networks, is a vast body of work which we can only barely touch upon.
+See here[^devore] for a recent (and fantastic) survey.

-As before, intuition tells us that an infinite number of neurons should be good enough for approximating pretty much anything.
+As before, intuition tells us that an infinite number of neurons should be good enough to approximate pretty much anything.
 Therefore, our guiding principle will be to achieve as *succinct* a neural representation as possible.
-Moreover, if there is an *efficient computational* routine that gives this representation, that would put the icing on the cake.
+Moreover, if there is an *efficient computational* routine that gives this representation, that would be the icing on the cake.

 ## Warmup: Function approximation
 {:.label}